Have you noticed pomegranates are starting to pop up here, there and everywhere?

 Arugula, Pear and Pom Salad – a fabulous fresh salad with fresh pears, pomegranate arils and juicy red grapes.
 A poppy seed and apple cider dressing is the perfect pairing!

 So there you have it, some of our favorite pomegranate recipes.
 With the season just starting, I’m sure there will be new ones rolling out here at The Café in the weeks ahead.
 I can’t seem to keep my hands off of them.
 And you won’t want to keep your hands off them either, once you try the simple deseeding trick, so be sure to throw a few in your cart next time you’re at the market!

 P.S.
 Oh, and just a few things about buying and cooking with pomegranates:

-Although you can find them all year long, they are frightfully expensive and not at their optimum off season.
-They’re typically at their prime, starting in October and continuing through February.
+Although you can find them all year long, they are frightfully expensive and not at their optimum offseason.
+They’re typically in their prime, starting in October and continuing through February.
 When selecting pomegranates, look for a ripe, deep-colored fruit with a red to reddish-brown outward appearance.
 Pick them up and hold them in your hand.
 You’re looking for ones that are heavy for their size.
 Early in the season, the arils (seeds) tend to be lighter, sometimes even pink, in color.
 As the season progresses, they become a deep, ruby red hue.

 AND WE’RE FOREVER PINNING RECIPES AND INSPIRATIONAL IDEAS ON PINTEREST – JUST CLICK TO FOLLOW US.